azieltherevealerofthesealed-arch/EmbryoLock/README.md

-# EmbryoLock
+## EmbryoLock

-EmbryoLock is a **local file vault** designed around a narrow security tradeoff: in certain situations, **irreversible destruction is preferable to delayed access**.

-This project is not a general-purpose encryption tool.
+EmbryoLock is a local file vault that intentionally prioritizes **data destruction over recovery** after failed authentication attempts.

+It is designed for a narrow threat model where:
+- Post-unlock theft
+- Delayed access
+- Casual forensic inspection

+are higher risks than accidental data loss.

+This project does **not** attempt to defend against unlimited offline cloning or brute-force attacks.
+If an attacker can freely duplicate the vault and retry indefinitely, security reduces to the strength of the password and KDF alone.

+This tool exists to explore whether catastrophic failure can meaningfully reduce real-world access windows in certain scenarios — not to replace established, audited encryption systems.

 ---